kseniyalan/react-quiz/README.md

 # The React Quiz

-This project is a small React Quiz from [https://www.udemy.com/course/the-ultimate-react-course/](The Ultimate React Course) by Jonas Schmedtmann.
+This project is a small React Quiz from [The Ultimate React Course](https://www.udemy.com/course/the-ultimate-react-course/) by Jonas Schmedtmann.
 Demonstrates the possibilities of using React `useReducer` hook.

 ## Available Scripts